-The objective of the training experience is to provide advanced training in neuropsychological assessment and treatment of children with a wide range of central nervous system disorders.
+The objective of the training experience is to provide advanced training in neuropsychological assessment and treatment of children and adolescents with a wide range of central nervous system disorders.
 Recommendations from evaluations seek to ameliorate the impact of brain impairment on cognitive, social, emotional and educational functioning.
-In addition, interns have opportunities for experiences with cognitive rehabilitation, consultation to medical and school personnel, behavior and family therapy.
+In addition, interns have opportunities for experiences with cognitive rehabilitation and consultation to medical and school personnel.

-The neuropsychology rotation offers primary clinical training experiences simultaneously in two primary areas.
-Training in both settings occurs over a six month period.
+The neuropsychology rotation offers clinical training experiences simultaneously in two primary areas.
+Training in both settings occurs over the six-month rotation.

-- Pediatric Inpatient Rehabilitation, with a focus on evaluation and treatment of children following traumatic or acquired brain injuries who are admitted to the brain injury unit for intensive neurorehabilitation.
-Interns will participate on an interdisciplinary treatment team.
-Responsibilities will include conducting neuropsychological evaluations, providing education and recommendations to family and staff, providing cognitive rehabilitaiton, providing supportive psychological services, and assisting with treatment and discharge planning.
-Additionally, the resident will occasionally conduct evaluations of children with a wide range of neurodevelopmental disorders who are admitted to the inpatient unit for a variety of medical concerns.
+- Pediatric Inpatient Rehabilitation, with a focus on evaluation and treatment of children following traumatic or acquired brain injuries who are admitted to the brain injury service for intensive neurorehabilitation.
+Interns will participate as part of the interdisciplinary treatment team.
+Responsibilities will include conducting neuropsychological evaluations, conducting serial assessment of cognitive recovery, providing education and recommendations to family and staff, providing cognitive rehabilitation and assisting with treatment and discharge planning.
+Additionally, the intern will occasionally conduct evaluations of children with a wide range of neurodevelopmental disorders who are admitted to the inpatient unit for a variety of medical concerns.

 - Outpatient Neuropsychological Assessment, with focus on evaluation of individuals (infancy through young adulthood) with a wide range of congenital and acquired brain disorders (e.g., cerebral palsy, spina bifida, epilepsy, brain injury).
 Consultation is provided to medical providers, schools and families.
 Interns are also exposed to relevant special education law and its application within the field of pediatric neuropsychology.

-Candidates interested in the Neuropsychology rotation must have completed at least three years of graduate study and be approved for internship by their doctoral training director.
-Students from APA/CPA-accredited doctoral programs are referred.
+Candidates interested in the Neuropsychology Rotation must have completed at least three years of graduate study and be approved for internship by their doctoral training director.
 Candidates for the neuropsychology rotation should have graduate level coursework which includes:

 - Normal development of brain and behavior;